belbiy/pwa-devdocs/src/venia-pwa-concept/setup/index.md

 ## Set environment variables

-Under the Venia project's `theme-frontend-venia` directory, copy `.env.dist` into a new `env` file and update the variables with the correct host URL.
+Under the Venia project's `theme-frontend-venia` directory, copy `.env.dist` into a new `.env` file and update the variables with the correct host URL.

 ## Install theme dependencies